-When you click on a hyperlink in your mail client such as Microsoft Outlook, Windows Mail or Windows Live Mail, you may see the Application not found or General failure errors.
+When you click on a hyperlink in your mail clients such as Microsoft Outlook, Windows Mail, or Windows Live Mail, you may see the Application not found or General failure errors.

-Fix “Application not found” error by resetting the default browser
+Fix for “Application not found” hyperlink error

 Then follow these steps:

-10. Click OK.
+- Click OK.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - How to Fix Outlook Hyperlink Restrictions Error

 - Clicking a Hyperlink in Outlook Prompts to Select a Browser, With IE set as default